Rainy Day Energy Burners for Kids (That Aren’t a Tablet)

 • A hopscotch grid

-Stick it from wall to wall in the hallway for a DIY “laser” maze.
+Stick painter’s tape from wall to wall in the hallway for a DIY “laser” maze web.
 Mix angles and spacing to challenge kids’ balance and coordination.

 Man sticking blue tape to wall.